rajeshjaga/nvim/README.md

 This configuration should support major languages LSP (rust, c, js, ts, css, html, python, tailwindcss, lua, go, bash, sh)

-If any language lsp is missing, try install using mason
+If any language lsp is missing, try installing the respective lsp using mason cmd
 - `:MasonInstall bash-language-server` : for bash lsp

 If unsure of what to install, try going through mason's list of lsp, dap, linter, formatter